Scoup/node-pelcod/example/README.md

 Next change the path of serial port in server.js here: `new SerialPort("/dev/ttyUSB0"...`, the "/dev/ttyUSB0" to your own path.
 On Windows the path is "COM1".

-Then change the file `./public/js/script.js` on line 3 to your IP address.

 The default Pelco D address camera is 0x01.

-Open your browser in http://your_ip:8000
+Open your browser in http://your_ip:8000 and then using a swipe you can Pan and Tilt the camera.

 ## License